 .
 He lived in Baltimore most of his life, and included several paeans to it in his work.
 Also noted are his series of poems set to Camille Saint-Saens' "Carnival Of The Animals".

-He was also verified by the Guinness Book Of World Records
+He was also verified by the Guinness World Records

 as having composed the shortest published poem: "On the Antiquity of Fleas", which consists of the single line "Adam had 'em."

 - Analogy Backfire: The poem "The Romantic Age", about a lovestruck teenage girl who:

 Presses lips and tosses head,